lobe/web-bootstrap/README.md

 ### Step 4 - Installing Yarn and the node modules

-First, let's install yarn.
+First, let's install `yarn`.
 It's a package manager that will help us install all of our javascript packages.

 ```shell
 brew install yarn